InetIntel/Code-AS2Biz/as2web_code/readme.md

 Please follow the instructions below to download, query, and process raw WHOIS data.
 The final goal is to generate two output files for each RIR:

-- `as2domain.json`: a mapping from AS number to the most relevant domain
+- `as2domains.json`: a mapping from AS number to the filtered domains
-- `as_info.json`: a dictionary containing the AS name and organization name for each AS
+- `as_info.json`: a dictionary containing the AS name, organization name, and country for each AS

 In each step, you may need to **manually download** bulk WHOIS data.
 Please ensure the files are saved using the appropriate naming and folder structure.